Email FacebookTwitterMenu burgerClose thin

 Private Equity

 Private equity funds invest in companies that aren’t necessarily publicly traded.
 This is an equity investment, meaning that the fund buys shares of ownership in the company and then sells those shares for profit.
 These funds typically invest in privately held companies, seeking investments that the market at large doesn’t have access to.
-The S&P Listed Private Equity Index, which tracks the performance of 85 private equity companies, posted a 6.35% average annual return between April 2015 and April 2025.
+The S&P Listed Private Equity Index, which tracks the performance of 85 private equity companies, has a 9.06% average annual return over the past three years.
+2

 Venture Capital